andresgongora/synth-shell-greeter/README.md

 with how awesome you are.

-Feel free to customize your status report through the many available options in `~/.config/synth-shell/status.config` (user-only install) or `/etc/synth-shell/status.config` (system-wide install),or by replacing their content with the examples files you can find under the same directory.
+Feel free to customize your status report through the many available options in `~/.config/synth-shell/synth-shell-greeter.config` (user-only install) or `/etc/synth-shell/synth-shell-greeter.config` (system-wide install), or by replacing their content with the examples files you can find under the same directory.

 ![status configuration options](doc/status_config_preview.png)